Analysis of Quantum Steering Measures: Detection of Quantum Steering

 Later on, these criteria were extended to a more general form~\cite{Saunders2010},

 Here, $a_i = \pm 1$ and $\lambda_{\max}(X)$ is the highest eigenvalue of $X$.
-If we consider Alice and Bob performing $m=\{2,3\}$ observables, with Bob's measurements being orthogonal, we recover the linear steering criteria presented in Eq.~\eqref{CJWR}.
+If we consider Alice and Bob performing $m=\{2,3\}$ observables, with Bob's measurements being orthogonal, we recover the linear steering criteria presented in Equation~\eqref{CJWR}.

-It is important to note that Eq.~\eqref{CJWR} depends on the choice of the measurements performed by Alice and Bob.
-So, for a given state, it can happen that the inequality is violated by one set of Alice and Bob's measurements, and not by another one.
+It is important to note that Equation~\eqref{CJWR} depends on the choice of the measurements performed by Alice and Bob.
+Therefore, for a given state, it can happen that the inequality is violated by one set of Alice and Bob's measurements, and not by another one.
 In order to emphasize the dependence on the measurements, we inserted the $\nu$ symbol in the definition of $F^{(m)}_{\mathrm{L}}$.